Jen Hsun Huang Sells 75,000 Shares of NVIDIA Corporation (NASDAQ:NVDA) Stock

-NVIDIA Corporation (NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 75,000 shares of NVIDIA stock in a transaction on Monday, June 30th.
-The stock was sold at an average price of $157.53, for a total transaction of $11,814,750.00.
-Following the completion of the transaction, the chief executive officer owned 75,323,225 shares in the company, valued at $11,865,667,634.25.
-This trade represents a 0.10% decrease in their position.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+NVIDIA Corporation (NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 75,000 shares of NVIDIA stock in a transaction that occurred on Monday, July 7th.
+The shares were sold at an average price of $158.35, for a total value of $11,876,250.00.
+Following the completion of the transaction, the chief executive officer owned 75,023,225 shares of the company’s stock, valued at approximately $11,879,927,678.75.
+The trade was a 0.10% decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.

 Jen Hsun Huang also recently made the following trade(s):